ballerina-attic/docs-ballerina-vscode-extension/en/docs/references/convert-json-to-records.md

 The Ballerina language provides several options to convert JSON files into record definitions.

-## Option One: From Record editor
+## Via the record editor

-Follow the steps below to convert a JSON to record from the Record editor.
+Follow the steps below to convert a JSON to record via the record editor.

 1. Create a file with the data below in JSON format.